 not be taken alone.
 Vehicles have become stranded in this area and

-Couta Rocks, continue on to The Milkshake Hills and Smithton or south to
+Couta Rocks, continue on to The South Arthur Forests and Smithton or south to

 Corinna.
 The Balfour Track runs parallel to the road just before

-The Milkshake Hills.
+The South Arthur Forests.
 Access to the track is now well signposted.